-Learn more about Victoria’s $23.6 billion startup ecosystem.
+Learn more about Victoria’s $91 billion startup sector.

 In this section

 Connect with a wide range of LaunchVic programs fuelling the startup state.

 Discover grant opportunities to grow startup activity in Victoria.

 LaunchVic’s investments are set to unlock up to $280 million for the Victorian early-stage capital market by 2024.
 Learn more about our work growing Victoria’s investor community.

 Research is at the heart of what we do at LaunchVic.

 In order to strengthen, develop and grow a competitive and globally recognised startup community in Victoria, we need to continue learning about the people, programs, sectors, employers and capabilities within it.

 We are pleased to share with you the 2022 Victorian Startup Ecosystem Mapping report – the fourth report we have developed in partnership with consulting and research firm, dandolopartners international.
 This report, developed using data from LaunchVic’s startup database powered by global data providers dealroom.co and Startup Genome, is the most in-depth report developed on the Victorian startup sector – for the sector.